ewingjm/development-hub/README.md

 ## Prerequisites

-Two instances are required to use the Development Hub - a development instance and an 'extract' instance.
+Two instances are required to use the Development Hub - a development instance and a 'master' instance.

+For more information on the purpose of the master instance, refer to the [Solution Lifecycle Management](https://www.microsoft.com/en-us/download/details.aspx?id=57777) document published by Microsoft.
+The relevant information can be found in the _Instance topologies for development approaches_ table.

 ## Installation